puppetlabs/puppet-docs/source/pe/3.1/overview_whats_new.markdown

 ### Version 3.1.0

-Puppet Enterprise version 3.1.0 is a feature and maintenance release.
-It adds new features, fixes bugs and addresses security issues.
+Puppet Enterprise (PE) version 3.1.0 is a feature and maintenance release.
+It adds new features, fixes bugs, and addresses security issues.
 Specifically, the 3.1.0 release includes the following:

 * *Event Inspector*

-Puppet Enterprise (PE) event inspector is a new reporting tool that provides multiple, dynamic ways to view the state of your infrastructure, providing both broad and specific insight into how Puppet is managing configurations.
-By providing information about events from the perspective of classes and resources, event inspector lets you quickly and easily find the source of configuration failures.
+Event inspector is a new reporting tool that provides multiple, dynamic ways to view the state of your infrastructure, providing both broad and specific insight into how Puppet is managing configurations.
+By providing information about events from the perspective of nodes, classes, and resources, event inspector lets you quickly and easily find the source of configuration failures.
 For more information, see the [event inspector page](console_event-inspector.html).

 * *Discoverable Classes & Parameters*